 The problem with trying to count the number of Tors on Dartmoor is that the above dictionary meaning is incredibly broad and open to interpretation.
 You will find conflicting numbers both online and in print.
 The general consensus is that there are more than 160 tors with some estimates up to 400.

-To confuse matters further some tors are not even called a Tor; one such outcrop is Blackingstone Rock on the eastern boundary of the moor.
+One such outcrop is Blackingstone Rock on the eastern boundary of the moor.
 And, not all tors on Dartmoor are made up of granite.
 Perhaps the most famous of these is Brentor which is made up of volcanic material with the ancient church of St. Michael perched atop.

 An excellent book with a description of the geology and history of many of the Tors is DARTMOOR TORS COMPENDIUM by Josephine M. Collingwood.
 Perhaps the most well known of the Dartmoor Tors is Haytor on the eastern edge of Dartmoor, just above the small town of Bovey Tracey which is known as “The Gateway to the Moor”.